Make a claim now by calling 0800 808 9740 or

 Accidents at work are all too frequent and workplaces can be the scene of many injuries.
 These can include construction site accidents, machinery accidents, serious falls or injuries as a result of work transport.
 If you’ve had an injury in the workplace, you may be able to make accident claim compensation.

 Here at First Personal Injury, we deal with a wide range of accident at work claims, some of which are listed below.
-If you have been injured in the workplace in a different way, please do not hesitate to contact us anyway, as we will be able to offer help and advice regarding your claim for compensation.
+If you have been injured in an incident not listed, please do not hesitate to contact us anyway, as we will be able to offer help and advice regarding your claim for compensation.

 An accident at work can change everything.
 You may not be able to work or function normally after such an accident.
 Alternatively, you may find yourself in financial trouble as a result of a work-related accident.
 Suddenly the future can look uncertain.
 That’s where our accident at work claims injury lawyers can help.
 Our team can help you get your life back on track – fast.

 Employers have a responsibility to protect their employees, contractors and visitors from work-related accidents and injuries.
-They must provide you with the necessary tools, machinery and safety wear to carry out your job and they must maintain it in a safe condition.
-They must also ensure your workplace is always safe and tidy to reduce the risk of a work-related accident.
+They must provide their employees with the necessary tools, machinery and safety wear to carry out the job at hand and they must maintain it in a safe condition.
+They must also ensure the workplace is always safe and tidy to reduce the risk of a work-related accident.